|

 "Enjoy your

-case, many things.
-An accomplished athlete and businessman as well
+Starke's case, many things.
+An accomplished athlete and businessman

-as the founder of a program to help troubled youths, Starke credits
+as well as the founder of a program to help troubled youths, Starke

-the College in preparing him to lead a successful and diverse life.
+credits the College in preparing him to lead a successful and

-work real hard," he said, "but it was worth it.
-My time here was
+you work real hard," he said, "but it was worth it.
+My time here

-a very positive experience, and I like to give something back to
+was a very positive experience, and I like to give something back

-in suburban New Rochelle, N.Y., Starke turned down a number of scholarship
+raised in suburban New Rochelle, N.Y., Starke turned down a number

-offers from schools with major football programs to attend Columbia.
+of scholarship offers from schools with major football programs to

-"I wanted to go to a place where academics came first," he said.
+attend Columbia.
+"I wanted to go to a place where academics came

-"My mind was my most important asset, and I wanted to develop that
+first," he said.
+"My mind was my most important asset, and I wanted

-as much as possible.
-I've never had any regrets about my decision."
+to develop that as much as possible.
+I've never had any regrets

 Describing it

-recalled the 1968 student demonstrations and the community-building
+Starke recalled the 1968 student demonstrations and the

-efforts of the small number of black students on campus.
-He also
+community-building efforts of the small number of black students on

-stressed that he focused equally on academics and athletics while
+campus.
+He also stressed that he focused equally on academics and

 "I took every

-to fame as a Lion, however, was on the football field and basketball
+claim to fame as a Lion, however, was on the football field and

 Although he